danidiaz/really-small-backpack-example/lesson11-controlling-encapsulation/README.md

   type constructor called [`Mystery`](./lib/Lesson11/Mystery.hsig).

-- Even if `UsesFoo` calls `inspect` on `Foo` values, it can't do anything useful with the result, because the module signature provides no useful functions for working with `Mystery String`s.
+- Even if `UsesFoo` calls `inspect` on `Foo` values, it can't do anything useful with the result, because the module signature provides no functions for working with `Mystery String`s.

 - However, the [test suite](./lib/test/tests.hs)—which we consider "framework code"—provides an implementation module which matches `Mystery` with the